8ude/MusicAndGameplaySpring2020/README.md

 # MusicAndGameplaySpring2020
 2020 version of the Music and Gameplay Class

+## FINAL PROJECT

+Your final project is to make a music game!
+This can be a continuation of any of your past projects, or something new.
+By now you have some example code at your disposal, and have made projects in some of the main music game genres - focus your attention on making something approachable and well-documented.

+If someone found this game on itch.io, would they be able to play it without you walking them through it?
+This means that things like controls, goals, and cues need to be well communicated, and you should have audio+visual feedback for every gameplay element.

+[HERE IS A LINK](https://docs.google.com/document/d/1dyu-ENOVj3QJgpTriI7qidMWdyWuGTbwKS8Dt4C6Ubg/edit?usp=sharing) to the final project requirements.  **Note that it is now a requirement that you post your game on itch.io!**  You can set it to private if you wish, but it must be a build on the itch page.

 ## General Note : New Remote Classroom Procedures

 As of March 23, we now have a revised syllabus, with updated classroom locations and schedule.